ritza-co/simple-pinterest/draft.md

 ## Adding styling

-After writing our initial html, we need to start adding some styling to make it pretty and add some interactivity such as hover animations.
+After writing our initial HTML, we need to start adding some styling to make it pretty and add some interactivity such as hover animations.

-Copy the styling from [this CSS file](https://github.com/ritza-co/simple-pinterest/blob/main/style.css) into a new file called `style.css` in the same directory, which will contain all of your styling code.
+Copy the styling from [this CSS file](https://github.com/ritza-co/simple-pinterest/blob/main/style.css) into a new file called `style.css` in the same directory.

-Remember to link your stylesheet within the <head /> of your `index.html` file:
+Remember to link your stylesheet within the <head/> of your `index.html` file:

 `<link rel="stylesheet" href="style.css" />`

 [Google Fonts](https://fonts.google.com/) is a great resource for typography.
-We are using the font family Bungee Shade for the heading and family Montserrat for the rest.
+We are using the font family Bungee Shade for the heading and family Montserrat for the body text.
 To use Google Fonts, select the font you'd like to use, copy the link and paste it below your stylesheet within the <head/>.
-Now you'll be able to use it directly within your CSS.
+Now you'll be able to use it within your CSS.

 ## Writing data to your HTML

-Ideally, we'd like to dynamically populate our front-end with some data instead of needing to hard code it into the HTML.
+Ideally, we'd like to dynamically populate our front end instead of needing to hard-code it into the HTML.
 We can do this by using the Javascript `fetch()` function to fetch the array in our `pins.json` file.
-To do this, we'll need to modify our HTML skeleton a bit.
+To do this, we'll need to modify our HTML skeleton.

-Most important to note for now, is that we are replacing *this* version of the cardContainer element
+Most important to note for now is that we are replacing *this* version of the cardContainer element:

 ```
 <div class="cardContainer">